h2non/nar/README.md

 ### Config options

-The following options can be declared in your application package.json as properties members of the `nar` or `package` first-level property
+The following options can be declared in your application `package.json` as properties members in the `archive` object

 #### dependencies
 Type: `boolean`